braze-inc/growth-shares-lambda-events-purchases-import/README.md

 ### Events and Purchases

 The JSON file **must** be an array of objects.
 It can contain both events and purchases in the same array.
-Example:

     [
       {